 Daniel East is speaker of the following session:

 Daniel Flood lead The Edge, a digital technology and conm

 Daniel Flood is speaker of the following session:

 John Flood is Professor of Law and Society at Griffith University.
 His work explores the variety of innovative practices impacting Law in the twenty-first century and their influence on the development of society.

 John Flood is speaker of the following session:

-Professor of Industrial Design
+Professor of Additive Manufacturing

 Ian Gibson is Professor of Additive Manufacturing at Deakin University and has been working in this field for around 25 years.
 He is most well-known for being editor of the top-ranking Rapid Prototyping Journal, published by Emerald, as well as co-author of the best-selling text Additive Manufacturing Technologies: 3D Printing, Rapid Prototyping and Direct Digital Manufacturing published by Springer.
 He is a vocal supporter of the use of 3D Printing for medical interventions and recognises the need for changes in the industry to allow more people to benefit from this in the future.

 Ian Gibson is speaker of the following sessions: